-If you reduce your annual benefit limit or increase your co-payment or excess, we'll apply this change to all claims from the start of the new policy period.
+If you increase or decrease your co-payment or excess, or add or remove consult care extra during your policy renewal period, we'll apply this change to all claims from the start of the new policy period.

 We will assess claims for qualifying treatment that took place before your policy renewal under the policy terms that applied at the time the treatment took place.